-EXAMPLE 3: A residential development of 3 units each consisting of four bedrooms is proposed in Knockentiber on a non-allocated LDP2 site (windfall).
+EXAMPLE 3: A residential development of 3 units each consisting of four bedrooms is proposed in Dalmellington.
 Affordable housing requirements do not apply in Dalmellington.
 The required contribution is in relation to the need for an extension to the existing non-denominational primary school.
-This development as well as other developments within the catchment area will have a cumulative impact on the local primary school which will result in the 90% capacity threshold being exceeded; however, this impact results in the need for increased capacity of the existing school.
-Overall, a total of 276 new units are anticipated in the primary school catchment and a total of 1123 new units are anticipated in the secondary school catchment.
+This development as well as other developments within the catchment area will have a cumulative impact on the local primary school which will result in the 85% capacity threshold being exceeded; however, this impact results in the need for increased capacity of the existing school.
+A total of 50 new units are anticipated in the catchment overall.
 The contribution in relation to this particular development proposal would be calculated as follows: